rajewsky-lab/openst/docs/computational/pairwise_alignment.md

 # Align image to transcriptome
 In the previous step, the transcriptomic reads were processed and mapped in tissue space with spacemake.
-Now, in order to assign transcripts to cells from the staining images, we perform a pairwise alignment between the imaging and spatial transcriptomics modality must be performed.
+Now, in order to assign transcripts to cells from the staining images, we perform a pairwise alignment between the imaging and spatial transcriptomics modality.

 `openst` provides tools to automatically or manually carry out this pairwise alignment operation.
 For this, our tool generates *pseudoimages* of the spatial transcriptomics data, such that computer vision algorithms